aarch23/OptYx/README.md

 Data Gathering:

-The  data gathering process for both VIX (prices) & SPY (option contracts data) i.e. (Strike Price, SPY Price, Greeks, Expiration, Call Last Price etc.) was directly pulled from optionsdx.com website - This website provides a suite of historical options data.
+The data gathering process for both VIX & SPY option contracts data i.e. (Strike Price, SPY Price, Greeks, Expiration, Call Last Price etc.) was directly pulled from optionsdx.com website - This website provides a suite of historical options data.

 We decided to look at 6 months worth of historical data from October 2021 (Q4) to March 2022 (Q1)